neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

     <span> submit </span>
   </button>
   ```
-  Below is a sketch on how semantic elements are nested in typical web page. <br><br>
+  Below is a sketch of how semantic elements can be nested in a web page. <br><br>
   <img src="./assets/sectioning-elements.png" width=700 />

 ## Emmet

-VSCode has a powerful tool called Emmet which lets you autocomplete a lot of code by just typing certain snippets and pressing the `Tab` key afterwards.
+VSCode has a useful tool called Emmet which lets you autocomplete a lot of code by just typing certain snippets and pressing the `Tab` key afterwards.
 Try these snippets inside an html file and see what happens:

 - `!`
 - `.highlight`